robertgshaw2-neuralmagic/nm_projects/Ultralytics-STL-README.md

   - `--weights` identifies the base pre-sparsfied model for the transfer learning.
 It can be a SparseZoo stub or a path to a local model
   - `--recipe` identifies the transfer learning recipe.
 It can be SparseZoo stub or a path to a local recipe

-‼️ Once the training is finished, you will have a pruned-quantized YOLOv5-l fine-tuned on VOC.
+Once the training is finished, you will have a pruned-quantized YOLOv5-l fine-tuned on VOC.

-Since SparseML is integrated with Ultralytics, you get all of the same [outputs and visualizations](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data#4-visualize) from typical YOLOv5 training.

 ## 4. Exporting to ONNX